Ballet Hispanico: The Company

-Ramirez' vision for the Ballet Hispánico Company promoted Hispanic culture in American dance, much as Alvin Ailey did for the Black community.
+Ramirez' vision for the Ballet Hispánico Company promoted Hispanic culture in American dance.
 During her 39 years as Artistic Director, she invited 50 choreographers from diverse backgrounds to provide a modern-day interpretation of Spanish-speaking cultures, drawing on the versatility of her dancers in ballet, modern dance, jazz, ethnic and other dance techniques.
 World-renowned artists responded to her vision, including ballet artists as Vicente Nebrada and Alberto Alonso; Talley Beatty and Anna Sokolow from modern dance; Paco Fernandez and Jose Coronado from ethnic dance; and Graciela Daniele and Ann Reinking from Broadway.
 "More than most artistic directors, she has consistently given exposure to fresh talent," nurturing artists early in their careers, including William Whitener, now Artistic Director of Kansas City Ballet; MacArthur Award-Winner Susan Marshall; Ramon Oller, head of Spain's Metros Danza; and Pedro Ruiz, then a member of the Company, now an independent choreographer.

 School of Dance

-The School of Dance offers a curriculum including flamenco, classic Spanish dance, ballet, and contemporary techniques.
+These include techniques based on the styles of Martha Graham, Katherine Dunham, and José Limón.
 The School offers pre-professional training, a general program, and classes for preschoolers and adults.

-Community Arts Partnerships

 Location

 In 1983, Ballet Hispánico purchased two carriage houses adjacent to the former Claremont Riding Academy building on West 89th Street listed on the National Register of Historic Places.
 The structures were built to designs by architect Frank A. Rooke in 1892.
 With architects Buck/Cane, Ballet Hispánico converted the two carriage houses into the company's headquarters in 1989.
 A subsequent expansion in 2006 doubled the capacity of the organization's facilities.